Downtown Loop

 Historic Site-

-Pere Marquette Memorial - This is a painting honoring the life of Father Marquette, located on William St., between Loomis and Filer.
+Pere Marquette Memorial - This has been moved to White Pine Village.
+This is a painting honoring the life of Father Marquette, located on William St., between Loomis and Filer.
 "Pere Jacques Marquette - With the cross held before his eyes the great missionary explorer died May 18, 1765 at a spot across the Pere Marquette Lake.
 The exact location may be seen on the horizon to the left of this memorial.
 Pere Marquette Memorial Association, Dedicated July 4, 1953."
-(It can be difficult to see this painting through the glass, and nearly impossible, due to reflections, to get a picture now that there is a tall condo building directly across the street.)
-The scene displayed was completely changed in 1998.

 Interpretive Signs